tramitit/guides/en/spain/return_authorization.md

 ---
-title: "Return Authorization"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
+- Spain
+date: '2024-06-07'
-description: "Detailed step by step guide on how to do Return Authorization for products from different providers."
+description: Learn how to request a Return Authorization for refund or exchange, including necessary documents and procedures.
+Discover providers for hassle-free returns.
 draft: false
+meta_title: 'Return Authorization Process: How to Return Purchased Products'
+title: 'Return Authorization Process: How to Return Purchased Products'
-translationKey: "spain-return_authorization"
+translationKey: spain-return_authorization
 ---

 ## Description
 ### What is it?